Lagan Canal: Restoration

 There are proposals to restore the canal, to once again provide a navigable link between Belfast and Lough Neagh.
 Initially, a steering group was formed, with representatives from local councils, user groups and central government.
 The Lagan Canal Restoration Trust was a logical development of this group, and was formed as a company limited by guarantee in 2008 with representatives from the three councils which administer the areas through which the canal runs, and six other key partners, including the Northern Ireland Environment Agency, the Department for Culture, Arts and Leisure, and the Inland Waterways Association of Ireland.
 There are also representatives from other groups with an interest in the area.
-If 2016, the Trust was renamed to become the Lagan Navigation Trust.
+In 2016, the Trust was renamed to become the Lagan Navigation Trust.

 As part of the assessment process, a feasibility study was carried out by Fergus and McIlveen of Belfast.
 It concluded that even though parts of the route have been destroyed by the building of the M1 motorway, there were no insurmountable barriers to restoring the canal, which "has the potential to become one of the most significant recreational waterways in these islands."
 A small section of the canal near Lisburn Civic Centre, which includes lock 12, has been restored to navigable condition, and there are three major sections of towpath which can now be accessed by the public.
 All of the locks and many of the other structures associated with the canal are scheduled monuments, which gives them some protection.